iterative/dvc.org/content/docs/command-reference/exp/run.md

 > `dvc exp run` is equivalent to `dvc repro` for <abbr>experiments</abbr>.
 It
 > has the same behavior when it comes to `targets` and stage execution (restores
 > the dependency graph, etc.).
-See the command [options](#options) for more the
+See the command [options](#options) for more on
-> differences.
+> the differences.

-Before using this command, you'll probably want to make modifications such as data and code updates, or <abbr>hyperparameter</abbr> tuning.
-You can use the `--set-param` option to change `dvc param` values on-the fly.
+Before running an experiment, you'll probably want to make modifications such as data and code updates, or <abbr>hyperparameter</abbr> tuning.
+For the latter, you can use the `--set-param` (`-S`) option of this command to change `dvc param` values on-the fly.

-Each `dvc exp run` creates a variation based on the latest project version committed to Git (`HEAD`), and tracks this experiment with an auto-generated name like `exp-bfe64` (which can be customized with the `--name` option).
+Each `dvc exp run` creates and tracks a variation based on the latest project version committed to Git (`HEAD`).
+Experiments will have an auto-generated name like `exp-bfe64` by default, which can be customized using the `--name` (`-n`) option.

 <details>